 If thou tastest a crust of bread, thou tastest all the stars and all the heavens.Robert Browning

-I have been working from home for almost a year now.
+I have been working remotely since the start of the COVID pandemic, almost two years.
 Which means I’ve been sitting in front of a computer pretty much all day, not even getting up for meetings because they’re all virtual now.
 Taking a break from that and browsing through books has been really relaxing.
 Plus, it is a whole lot easier to follow a recipe from the printed page, rather than having to constantly refresh the screen, sift through ads, etc.

 Below are the books that I have found to be the most useful.
 Links are to the author’s websites, not to purchase options.
 I have used King Arthur Baking Company’s website over and over again, love Bake With Jack’s website and videos, and often find myself turning to Serious Eats for great recipes and explanations as to why something works.
 I also really like Leite’s Culinaria.
-It’s a great resource for recipes from many sources, but it’s not just about bread.
+The last two are great resource for recipes from many sources, but it’s not just about bread.